ggcarmi/amazon_product_match/README.md

 ## Conclusion

 This solution provides a robust framework for matching Amazon products with Alibaba counterparts.
-The object-oriented design with strategy and factory patterns allows for flexible expansion of functionality and easy maintenance.
+The design allows for flexible expansion of functionality and easy maintenance.

 Key advantages of this implementation: